Want to Become a Security Guard in Alberta?

-In Alberta, the Alberta Justice and Solicitor General (AJSG) issues the alberta security guard license.
-Prior to applying for your license, you must successfully complete a provincially approved course (ABST) - which this is.
-Our course meets all the requirements from AJSG.
+In Alberta, the Alberta Justice and Solicitor General (AJSG) issues the Alberta security guard license.
+Prior to applying for your license, you must pass a provincially approved course (ABST) like ours.

 What we offer: